Zylops/CraftPy/README.md

 # CraftPy
 A package that allows to use functions to control minecraft built on pyautogui.

+Use `pip install CraftPy` to install the module.

 To make an instance of the player class, use:

     CraftPy.Player({version_number}, {Cheats (True if enabled)})